-Shopify vs. Shopify Plus; it’s a debate many e-commerce sellers have.
-Both services have great reputations but offer different feature sets and capabilities.
-Plus, each of the options comes in with its own price point and fee structure, which is an important part of the equation for many.
+Each option comes in with its price point and fee structure, which is an integral part of the equation for many.

-Global retail e-commerce sales came in at $3.53 trillion in 2019, and are projected to grow dramatically.
-By 2022, e-commerce sales are expected to reach a stunning $6.54 trillion, which is more than a $3 trillion increase.
-Additionally, the number of online shoppers is also expanding.
-Projections suggest that 2.14 billion people will make e-commerce purchases in 2021, up from 1.66 billion in 2016.
+Global retail e-commerce sales came in at $4.921 trillion in 2021 and are projected to grow dramatically.
+By the end of 2022, e-commerce sales are expected to reach a stunning $6.54 trillion.
+Additionally, the number of online shoppers is also expanding and will only continue to rise.

-If you want to reach those buyers, having the right e-commerce solutions is a necessity.
-Without a robust site and must-have features, you won't be able to entice shoppers and build your company brand.
-That’s where Shopify and Shopify Plus can come into play.
+If you sell online and want to reach those buyers, having the right e-commerce solutions is necessary.
+Without an entire site and must-have features, you won't be able to entice shoppers and build your company brand.

 Many people struggle with selecting the right platform for their e-commerce business.
-Luckily, it is possible to find an answer to the Shopify vs. Shopify Plus question.
+Let's dive into some key features of Shopify.

 With both Shopify and Shopify Plus, you get a user-friendly platform for building a site.
-You don't need any coding experience to create a professional-quality shopping portal, ensuring you can set up a functional and attractive online store quickly.
+You don't need any coding experience to create a professional-quality shopping portal, ensuring you can quickly set up a functional and attractive online store.

-However, even though the platforms are through the same company, there is quite a bit that sets them apart.
+However, even though the platforms are through the same company, quite a bit sets them apart.
 If you aren't sure which service is best for you, here's a look at how the two are alike and how they are not.

 With a Shopify plan, you do have the ability to customize your theme using the provided editor.
 This allows you to create an experience that aligns with your brand and offerings, ensuring it all feels like a logical fit.